GST Margin Scheme: Why All Property Investors Need to Know About This

-While it’s generally not likely that you’ll need to pay GST on the sale of your private residence, for many Australian property investors, buying and selling property is their business.
+While it’s generally not likely that GST is payable on the sale of your private residence, for many Australian property investors, buying and selling property is their business.

 So, as a property investor, not only will you have to consider stamp duty, land tax and income tax implications, but you’ll have to consider your GST implications too.

 Fortunately, the ATO allows investors in certain instances to use the margin scheme as an alternative way of calculating the GST you’re liable to pay when you sell your investment property.